gnomon-/who_goes_there/John-W-Campbell_Who-Goes-There_1938.markdown

 Copper sat down on the bunk beside Blair.
 The wood creaked noisily in the room.
 Far down a corridor, a dog yelped in pain, and the dog-drivers' tense voices floated softly back.
 "Microscopic examination," said the doctor thoughtfully, "would be useless, as Blair pointed out.
 Considerable time has passed.
 However, serum tests would be definitive."

 "Serum tests?
-What do you mean exactly?"Commander Garry asked.
+What do you mean exactly?"
+Commander Garry asked.

 "If I had a rabbit that had been injected with human blood — a poison to rabbits, of course, as is the blood of any animal save that of another rabbit — and the injections continued in increasing doses for some time, the rabbit would be human-immune.
 If a small quantity of its blood were drawn off, allowed to separate in a test-tube, and to the clear serum, a bit of human blood were added, there would be a visible reaction, proving the blood was human.
 If cow, or dog blood were added — or any protein material other than that one thing, human blood — no reaction would take place.
 That would prove definitely."